g0rbe/gorbe.io/content/posts/openssh/sftp-chroot.md

 ---
-sidebar_label: SFTP Chroot
+title: "Configure SFTP with Chroot Jail"
+description: "Guide to configure SFTP with Chroot Jail with OpenSSH on Debian 12."
-title: "Configure SFTP with Chroot Jail on Debian"
+summary: "Guide to configure SFTP with Chroot Jail with OpenSSH on Debian 12."
 date: 2023-11-15T12:32:06+01:00
+tags: ["linux", "security", "ssh", "sftp", "ssh"]
-categories: ["linux", "security", "ssh", "sftp", "ssh"]
+keywords: ["linux", "security", "ssh", "sftp", "ssh"]
-description: "Guide to configure SFTP with Chroot Jail on Debian 12."
+# featureAlt:
+# draft:  true
+aliases: ["/docs/openssh/sftp-chroot"]
 ---

 Setting up a chroot jail for SFTP (Secure File Transfer Protocol) on a Debian server enhances security by restricting users' access to a specific directory.
 This is particularly useful for granting limited file transfer capabilities without providing full shell access.

----

 ## Installing and Configuring SSH